rudderlabs/rudder-blog/content/blog/What-is-data -control-?.md

 ---
 title: "What is Data Control?"
-siteMetadescription:  The RudderStack offers vital information on Data control.
+siteMetadescription:  "The RudderStack offers vital information on Data control.
 They explain having authority over data.
-Along with the access aperture & security+privacy control.
+Along with the access aperture & security+privacy control."
+metaTitle: "What is Data Control? | RudderStack"
 date: 2020-12-31T00:00:00+05:30
 featureImg: ../assets/markdown/rudderstack-blog-data-control-data-privacy-data-access.jpg
 category: